-We recently read a surprising statistic.
-According to a new Ampere Analysis study, the average consumer in the US has access to around 100,000 hours of content.
+According to a recent Ampere Analysis study, the average consumer in the US has access to around 100,000 hours of content at any one time.
 That is a lot of television.
 In fact, that’s enough primetime viewing at four hours a night to last 70 years.
 And that number is probably increasing all the time as new services continue to launch.

 This highlights the importance of being able to surface the right content to your viewers at the right time.
 You can have the deepest catalogue in the industry, but if your customers can’t find anything to watch they will get frustrated and leave your service.

-But what else is important when it comes to choosing an OTT service provider?
+But what else is important when it comes to choosing an OTT services provider?
 What do you need to look for when analysing which of the many providers offers the best service?
-Here’s our list of the 8 elements of the best TV platform.
+Here is our list of the 8 elements of the best TV platform technology.

 1. Powerful recommendations

 We started off talking about recommendations, so let’s start this list off with them as well.
 One of the chief pain points consumers face is finding something to watch.
-As the amount of content increases — that 100,000 hours would take you 11 years to binge watch all in one go! — so the ability to find something to watch within that becomes ever more crucial.
+As the number of content increases — that 100,000 hours would take you 11 years to binge-watch all in one go! — so the ability to find something to watch within that becomes ever more crucial.

 Search is an important factor here, especially the ability to search over different services.
 But it is being able to surface the right content at the right time that is key.
 That may enable you to maximize the value of your catalogue, even if it is relatively shallow compared to the international SVOD services.

 It has to be implemented well though, as customers in the digital age become increasingly used to tailored services.
-A Pwc report, A new video world order, detected some unhappiness with OTT recommendations.
+A Pwc report detected some unhappiness with OTT recommendations.
 Only 21% of consumers thought that their streaming services knew what they wanted to watch better than they did; 30% said their streaming services simply recommended the same content time after time.

-The key to success lies with Element #2 — data
+The key to success lies with the smart use of Element #2 — data

 2. Reliable data analysis

 The service you choose needs to have powerful data analytics at its heart.
 Analysis of viewing patterns and viewing behaviour is vital to success.
-Operators can use it to make better content decisions when it comes to maintaining catalogue and licensing content, identify customers at risk of churn, and enhance monetization opportunities by targeting specific audience segments (see below).
+Operators can use it to enhance strategic management and make better content decisions when it comes to maintaining catalogue and licensing content, identifying customers at risk of churn, and enhancing monetization opportunities by targeting specific audience segments (see below).

-TV business analytics platforms look at viewing and browsing patterns to produce detailed audience profiles, but again choice is important and not all solutions are created equal.
-As we have written before, there are many well-documented problems that can occur with data, and data governance is crucial; even more so in the post GDPR climate.
+TV business analytics platforms look at viewing and browsing patterns to produce detailed audience profiles, but again the choice is important, and not all solutions are created equal.
+As we have written before, there are many well-documented problems that can occur with data, and data governance is crucial; even more so in the post-GDPR climate.
 And, talking of GDPR, it is also worth checking that the solution you choose, like VO’s, can legally use AI to look for patterns in first-party data.
 Global technology solutions need to be able to cope with legislation in many territories.

 3. In-built personalization

 Interlinked with the two above elements, the ability to offer a personalised service is also critical for viewer satisfaction.
-Increasingly data driven, it should enable viewer facing services such as continued experiences across platforms, wishlist creation, and the maintaining of separate user profiles.
+Increasingly data-driven, it should enable interactive viewer-facing services such as continued experiences across platforms, wishlist creation, and the maintaining of separate user profiles.
 It should also help operators maximise the value of their content assets as well, by mining metadata to adapt the viewer offering to maximise engagement.

 For example, if a TV show's two major themes were teen drama and a horror setting, a solution should be able to differentiate between the two genres and surface different images promoting the same title to different audiences.
 One audience gets the teen interaction highlighted, the other gets the horror content, and so on.